by MU Instructional Designers

 When creating online exams, it’s very important to articulate expectations regarding academic integrity and testing conditions.
 When writing exam instructions, be sure to note whether or not students are able to refer to notes or the text while taking an exam.
 Here are a few example blurbs that can be placed in test instructions — feel free to adapt and use them as desired:

 - “You may reference any course materials or internet resources while taking this quiz.
-However, this quiz must be completed independently (without assistance from peers or others).”
+However, this quiz must be completed independently (without assistance from AI, peers, or others).”

 - “This is a closed-book/closed note exam.
 You are not permitted to access any other resources while completing this exam.
 Please note that Canvas records any navigation away from the exam screen.”